-Chiropractic vs. Medicine for Acute LBP: No Contest
+Chiropractic vs. Medicine for Acute Low Back Pain: No Contest

 Acute low back pain patients demonstrate significantly greater improvement with chiropractic than "usual care."